 - brothers and sisters and their descendants.

-So, if you die without a will, the state decides which of your relatives gets your property.
+If you die without a will your state of permanent residency decides which of your relatives gets your property.
 If you have a will, you make that determination.

 It is important to remember that not all property passes by will.
 Insurance passes directly to the named beneficiary.
 Property titled jointly with a right of survivorship automatically passes to the surviving owner.
 If possible, it is generally in your heir's best interest to pass property outside your will.
 This makes the probate process simpler, faster and less expensive.
 Consult Legal Assistance for further information on this subject.